Penalties for late filing

-You can be fined and your company struck off the register if you don’t send Companies House your accounts or annual return.
+You can be fined and your company struck off the register if you don’t send Companies House your accounts or confirmation statement.

 Appeal against a late filing penalty

 If you want to appeal a penalty you must give a reason why you couldn’t file your accounts on time.

 You must prove the circumstances were both out of your control and made it impossible for you to meet the deadline, for example a fire destroyed your records a few days before your accounts were due.

 - your company is dormant